Hi, I’m Adam Dobay.

 I continue my research and live teaching work in the vibrant subcultural haven of Brighton, UK, where I’ve been collaborating with Picturehouse Cinemas since 2016 on talks and Q&A sessions with topics ranging from Studio Ghibli to Star Wars mythology to the new generation of female-led storytelling.

-To get notified when I release new material, be sure to sign up to my free e-mail list!
+To get notified when I release new material, be sure to sign up to my free e-mail list (I’ll even throw in a Studio Ghibli Guide as a welcome present!).

 Over the years I’ve worked with a number of people and organisations in film production, film distribution and film education.
 Here are just some highlights in no particular order: